 Hannah found out from doing some reading that the art of knot tying, or macramé, is centuries old, so the hobby that she and her friends enjoy is actually a really ancient one.
 It’s been practiced all around the world by Arabian weavers, Native Americans, European sailors, and Chinese craftsmen, before girls like Hannah used it as a way of cementing friendships, holding on to memories, or just making something fun, bright and decorative.
-Hannah wonders whether the mums of those original bracelet weavers took as much care over washing their handiwork as hers does.
+Hannah wonders whether the parents of those original bracelet weavers took as much care over washing their handiwork as hers do

 Check out our other washing tips & tricks – and for more info on removing particular stains, visit the Solve Your Stain section.